jihi1015/hello-world/README.md

 # hello-world
 My first git program.

-#Now i make some change to this file, in hello-world branch.
+#Now i make some changes to this file, in hello-world branch.